-Students attending AS level and A2 level courses at schools in the Rochdale Council area, Rochdale Sixth Form College or Hopwood Hall College
+Students attending AS level and A2 level courses at schools in the Rochdale borough, Rochdale Sixth Form College or Hopwood Hall College

-Students attending colleges and schools beyond the Greater Manchester area
+Students attending colleges and schools outside Greater Manchester

 Transport for Greater Manchester (TfGM) services for students and young people

-If you are aged 16-19 and in full time further education at school or college situated in the Greater Manchester area you may be able to get a TfGM Scholar's Permit.
-This permit allows you to travel to and from school or college at the standard concessionary fare (currently half the adult fare) inside Greater Manchester on buses and for half fare on trains and the Metrolink tram.
+If you're aged 16-19 and in full time further education at school or college situated in the Greater Manchester area you may be able to get a TfGM Scholar's Permit.
+This allows you to travel to and from school or college at the standard concessionary fare (currently half the adult fare) inside Greater Manchester on buses, and for half fare on trains and the Metrolink tram.